awsdocs/aws-codepipeline-user-guide/doc_source/actions-create-custom-action.md

        "outputArtifactDetails": {
            "maximumCount": integer,
            "minimumCount": integer
+       },
+       "tags": [{
+         "key": "Project",
+         "value": "ProjectA"
+       }]
    }
-   }
    ```

+   This example adds tagging to the custom action by including the `Project` tag key and `ProjectA` value on the custom action\.
+For more information about tagging resources in CodePipeline, see [Tagging Resources](tag-resources.md)\.

-   You'll notice that there are two properties included in the JSON file, `entityUrlTemplate` and `executionUrlTemplate`\.
+   There are two properties included in the JSON file, `entityUrlTemplate` and `executionUrlTemplate`\.
 You can refer to a name in the configuration properties of the custom action within the URL templates by following the format of `{Config:name}`, as long as the configuration property is both required and not secret\.
 For example, in the sample above, the `entityUrlTemplate` value refers to the configuration property *ProjectName*\.
    + `entityUrlTemplate`: the static link that provides information about the service provider for the action\.
 In the example, the build system includes a static link to each build project\.
 The link format will vary, depending on your build provider \(or, if you are creating a different action type, such as test, other service provider\)\.
 You must provide this link format so that when the custom action is added, the user can choose this link to open a browser to a page on your website that provides the specifics for the build project \(or test environment\)\.
    + `executionUrlTemplate`: the dynamic link that will be updated with information about the current or most recent run of the action\.
 When your custom job worker updates the status of a job \(for example, success, failure, or in progress\), it will also provide an `externalExecutionId` that will be used to complete the link\.
 This link can be used to provide details about the run of an action\.